4lejandrito/fetchbook/README.md

 export default story;
 ```

 Ensure that your story files adhere to this structure, type definition, and the naming convention (`.fetch.ts`) to work seamlessly with Fetchbook.
-You can create multiple TypeScript story files to describe different HTTP requests and use Fetchbook to manage and execute them as needed.
+You can create multiple fetch story files to describe different HTTP requests and use Fetchbook to manage and execute them as needed.

 ## License